HellenNamulinda/Sakila-database-analysis/README.md

 Once PostgreSQL server is installed, we need to download the Movie database from: [PostgreSQL Sample Database](http://www.postgresqltutorial.com/postgresql-sample-database/)

-To load the DVD Rental database into our PostgreSQL server on the local machine, it is recommeded to use the **PgAdmin tool**.Instructions on how to do this are available at: [Load PostgreSQL Sample Database](http://www.postgresqltutorial.com/load-postgresql-sample-database/).
+To load the DVD Rental database into our PostgreSQL server on the local machine, it is recommeded to use the **PgAdmin tool**.
+Instructions on how to do this are available at: [Load PostgreSQL Sample Database](http://www.postgresqltutorial.com/load-postgresql-sample-database/).